timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 ### Parsing a Vector

 Okay, we've reached the big boss of the solution, a method that parses the numbers.
-Let's take a look and explore it:
+Let's explore it:

 ```csharp
 private static readonly Vector128<sbyte> ZerosAsSByte = Vector128.Create((byte)'0').AsSByte();